As per you what are the requirements to start a start a small business or a startup?

 The inquisitive startup enthusiasts, make it sound like money is the only prerequisite to starting a venture.

-In fact, money is one of the most important things while starting a business.
+No doubt, money is one of the most important things while starting a business.

 Without money, you will not be able to pay your bills, salaries, and other expenses.
-You will end up starting a suicidal business where you will not have money to pay salaries after some time.

 So how do you start a startup business?